adilbenmoussa/ABCircularProgressView/README.md

 ## Properties

+####progress: `CGFloat `
+The the progress value.
+Between 0 and 100.
+Change its value in order to change the visual progress of the component.
+Default is `0`.

 ####tintCGColor: `CGColor`
 The color of the progress view and the stop icon.
+Default is `UIColor.blueColor().CGColor`.

 ####stopSizeRatio: `CGFloat`
- Size ratio of the stop button related to the progress view, default 1/3 of the progress view
+ Size ratio of the stop button related to the progress view, default 1/3 of the progress view.
+Default is `0.3`.

 ####progressBackgroundOpacity: `Float`
-The Opacity of the progress background layer
+The Opacity of the progress background layer.
+Default is `0.1`.

 ####lineWidth: `CGFloat`
 The width of the line used to draw the progress view.
+Default is `1.0`.

 ## Playgroud example
 <img src="https://raw.githubusercontent.com/adilbenmoussa/ABCircularProgressView/master/Images/playground.png" width="600">